-York is a strong choice for your research degree, as you'll be working with world-leading academics carrying out pioneering research.
+York is an excellent choice for your research degree, as you'll be working with world-leading academics carrying out pioneering research.
 Together you'll collaborate on innovative research and make new discoveries that could help improve the world we live in.

 Dynamic research environment

 Our research staff collaborate across departments and around seven interdisciplinary themes.
-These align our academic strengths to best meet the grand scientific, social and environmental challenges of our time.
+These themes align our research in order to meet the biggest scientific, social and environmental challenges of our time.

-In the most recent assessment of our research quality, the UK Research Excellence Framework (REF 2014):
+In the most recent assessment of our research quality, Times Higher Education’s ranking of the UK Research Excellence Framework (REF 2021):

-- Eight of our departments were ranked in the top five for their subject, while 12 were in the top ten for research impact.
+- Four of our departments were ranked in the top five for their subject, with a further eight in the top ten

 Helping you make an impact

 The York Graduate Research School looks after our community of more than 2,000 research students from around the world.
 Alongside your Department, the School will help you make the most of your research degree.